theborderland/loomio-deploy/README.md

 # Deploy your own Loomio

-This repo contains a basic docker-compose configuration for running Loomio on your own *server*, with a domain name.
-If you just want a local install of Loomio with no domain, please follow the [development handbook](https://github.com/loomio/loomio/blob/master/docs/en/development_handbook/setup_environment.md).
+This repo contains a docker-compose configuration for running Loomio on your own server.

+If you just want a local install of Loomio for development, see [Setting up a Loomio development environment](https://help.loomio.org/en/dev_manual/setup_dev_environment/).

-It assumes you want to run everything on a single host.
+It runs mutlitple services on a single host with docker and docker-compose.
 It automatically issues an SSL certificate for you via the amazing [letsencrypt.org](https://letsencrypt.org/).

 ## What you'll need